sibrash4/dongo/content/about/index.md

 date: 2023-12-05
 showEdit: false
 showSummary: false
-showTableOfContents: false
+showTableOfContents: true
 showBreadcrumbs: false
 ---

 {{< figure src="https://d11lwvehb4d05u.cloudfront.net/Golden hour suspension bridge.jpeg" >}}

 ## About Me
 Hello!
-My name is Shaukat Ibrahim, a dedicated Investment Banking Analyst Intern with a passion for finance and banking.
-Outside of my professional life, I'm an enthusiastic networker and mentor.
-I'm also a huge fan of the outdoors and love to hike and camp.
+I'm Shaukat Ibrahim, currently an Investment Banking Analyst Intern with a deep interest in finance and banking.
+My career is complemented by my enthusiasm for networking and mentoring, where I enjoy building valuable connections.

-I grew up in india, bangalore, an amzing city for thoise of you who might not have been there before! its very d
+Originally from Bangalore, India, I grew up in a dynamic environment where technology, business, and culture intersected.
+This background shaped my understanding of business operations and fueled my aspiration to one day run my own company.

-Looking forward, I am eager to progress in the field of investment banking, specifically aiming for roles in restructuring or M&A advisory.
+In my downtime, I relish exploring the outdoors, engaging in activities like hiking and camping, and absolutely love coffee.

-A personal passion of mine is fostering the growth of companies.
-I am excited about the prospect of eventually starting my own business.
+Professionally, I'm excited about progressing in investment banking, particularly in restructuring and M&A advisory.
+I am driven by the prospect of fostering company growth and the dream of starting my own business in the future

 ### Education